than1089/flash-sale-api/README.md

 **Test 1 — Inventory cap under load**

-- 1,000 unique users attempt to purchase simultaneously
+- 10,000 unique users attempt to purchase simultaneously
 - Inventory is set to 120
-- Expected: exactly 120 succeed, 880 are rejected with sold-out (410)
+- Expected: exactly 120 succeed, 9,880 are rejected with sold-out (status code: 410)

 **Test 2 — Duplicate purchase prevention under retries**

-- 100 unique users each fire 10 concurrent purchase requests (1,000 total)
+- 1,000 unique users each fire 10 concurrent purchase requests (10,000 total)
-- Inventory is set to 100
+- Inventory is set to 60
-- Expected: exactly 100 succeed (one per user), 900 are rejected as duplicates (409)
+- Expected: exactly 60 succeed, the remaining 9,940 fail as a mix of duplicates (status code: 409) and sold-out (status code: 410)
+- Expected: no user gets more than one successful purchase

 ### Why these results prove correctness